tythonco/tython-website/_drafts/popup-window.md

 ```

 We have just a few tags in our top-level `template` tag.
 First we have our clickable icon,
-reading various attributes from out JavaScript class.
+reading various attributes from our JavaScript class.
 Then our `div` class for capturing
 background clicks.
 The meat of the component is the `section` tag, which uses various SLDS
 classes to provide the popover behavior.
 Within the `section` we provide a `slot` for the
 caller to place whatever components they like inside.